LSSTDESC/tables_io/docs/quickstart.md

 | pandasDataFrame     | `pd.DataFrame`                |
 | pyarrowTable        | `pyarrow.Table`               |

-This tables shows which tabular formats are available for `Table-like` or `TableDict-like` objects, and how they are associated with the available file types.
-File types in the `File format for native read` column will be read in to the associated `Tabular format in memory`.
-The default file that these tabular formats will be written to is given in the `Native written file` column.
+The table below shows which tabular formats are available for `Table-like` or `TableDict-like` objects, and how they are associated with the available file types.
+File types in the 'File format for native read' column will be read in to the associated 'Tabular format in memory'.
+The default file that these tabular formats will be written to is given in the 'Native written file' column.

 | Tabular format in memory | File format for native read                | Native written file |
 | ------------------------ | ------------------------------------------ | ------------------- |